What Are Soft Skills? Examples and Guide

 For example, here you would showcase your collaboration and leadership skills.

-• Team leader for an eight people group in a social media marketing campaign with a conversion rate of 12%.
+• Team leader for an eight-person group in a social media marketing campaign with a conversion rate of 12%.

 In this example, your creativity and project management are highlighted.